 - My weather station is a Davis Vantage Pro2 — wireless version.
 (The wireless is a few bucks more, but save yourself the trouble of trying to run wires from your roof into your house!)
 If you live at a high elevation, as I do, you have to pay attention to whether the weather station can handle it.
 The Davis can.
 More info on my setup.

-- Yes, I have one and I love it: the Amazon Echo (aka Alexa), a sort-of Siri in a tube (high-quality speaker).
+- Yes, I have one and I love it: the Amazon Echo (aka Alexa).
 I get most of my music from Amazon already, and this just taps into my library (and an additional huge selection of music that comes free with their Prime service, which I also highly recommend).

 - Support.
 My friend Leo runs a site called “Ask Leo”, which provides answers from a real computer geek for the tough questions you have about your computer.
 Windows is a particular specialty.
 Leo is the guy who I go to when I get stuck with a perplexing problem.
 He has an extensive archive of articles that answer the most-common questions.
 It’s well worth going there and searching if you have a perplexing problem.

 - I mention my wife from time to time, and people ask what she does.
 For her Day Job, she’s a Certified High Performance Life Coach (how do you think I get so much done?
 I married her!)
 She helps you “Transform Your Life from Adequate to Excellent” — and is one of the secrets to my success.

 If I forgot to include something here that you remember from True, please do let me know.